Cultural depictions of spiders: In comics and manga

 In graphic novels, spiders are often adapted by superheroes or villains as their symbols or alter egos due to the arachnid's strengths and weaknesses.
 One of the most notable characters in comic book history has taken his identity from the spider, the Marvel comic book hero Spider-Man.
 Peter Parker was accidentally bitten by a radioactive spider and then, as Spider-Man, was able to scale tall buildings and shoot web fluid from a device attached to his wrist.
 Along with these abilities came super senses and instant reflexes.
 Writer Stan Lee and artist Steve Ditko originated this franchise.
 Due to the character's popularity, Spider-Man appeared in movies and various other media.
-In addition to Spider-Man, the Marvel Universe includes several subsequent characters using the spider as their patron; including Silk, Spider-Woman, Spider-Girl, the Scarlet Spider, Venom, Araña, the Black Widow, and the Tarantula.
+In addition to Spider-Man, the Marvel Universe includes several subsequent characters using the spider as their patron; including Silk, Spider-Woman, Spider-Girl, the Scarlet Spider, Venom, Black Widow, Tarantula and Anya Corazon, who adopts the superhero names Araña and (the third) Spider-Girl.
 The DC Comics universe also include characters named Spider Girl and the Tarantula.

-Many other comic book, manga and anime characters have taken the guise of a spider, such as the Black Spider from the Batman universe; in the Pokémon franchise, Spinarak and Ariados, Joltik and Galvantula, and Dewpider and Araquanid, are all variously based on spiders.
+Many other comic book, manga and anime characters have taken the guise of a spider, such as the Black Spider from the Batman universe; in the Pokémon franchise, Spinarak and Ariados, Joltik and Galvantula, and Dewpider and Araquanid, Tarountula and Spidops, are all variously based on spiders.
 In the Static Shock series, the titular character meets another superhero called Anansi the Spider in Africa.
 He takes his name from the African trickster god.

 The light novel and manga series So I'm a Spider, So What?, the protagonist is turned into a spider at the beginning of the story.
 Trapped in a world based around Japanese role-playing game tropes, she makes use of webs, various types of traps and poison attacks, and her intellect to survive.